 Hellooooo most versatile recipe ever!

-This dip rivals other ranch, seriously!
-I may have elbowed my husband out of the way a few times… The two of us are always bound to turn eating into a competitive sport.
+I may have elbowed my husband out of the way a few times while eating these easy cheesy flautas.
+The two of us are known for turning eating into a competitive sport.
 Speaking of which, is this not the most amazing game day recipe!?
 Do it.